10Kft/10kft-api/sections/projects.md

 ## Project State

-`project_state` describes the state of the project (these values are read-only via API):
+`project_state` describes the state of the project:

 | Confirmed | Tentative | Internal |